La Candelilla Geisha Natural

 “The production of processing specialty coffees is something I have been studying for 15 years,” he says through a translator.
 “I have had to develop the processes as well as to identify the different varieties for special batches.”
 He grows several different varieties and processes them in a variety of ways.
 His trees grow in rich ultisol, which is a type of red-clay soil that is particularly fertile in humid tropical or subtropical areas.
 This soil composition contains no calcium carbonate or lime.
 Once the ripe cherry is brought to the mill, it is processed depending on the profile and the weather.

-This particular geisha lot is a natural process and is resplendent in intense fruit notes with tasting notes of hibiscus, lemon meringue, and raspberry.
+This particular geisha lot is a natural process and is resplendent in intense fruit notes with tasting notes of jammy orange, hibiscus tea, and vanilla custard.